 Supporting the development of UK cyber talent throughout their academic career and beyond.

-A GCHQ-certified Bachelor's degree helps students to make informed choices about cyber security qualifications and gives employers a way to recruit and develop skilled staff.
+NCSC-certified Bachelor's degrees help students make informed choices about cyber security qualifications and gives employers a way to recruit and develop skilled staff.
 Universities offering certified courses attract high quality students from around the world.

 GCHQ is proud to be sponsoring 10 Arkwright Scholars.
 Arkwright Engineering Scholars are elite students from schools up and down the country who have earned a scholarship through a rigorous selection process.
 This is just another example of how GCHQ is investing in talent for the future.